Sébastien Point

 As well as being involved in lighting research, Point is the president of the non-ionizing radiation section of the French Society for Radiation Protection (SFRP).

 Point is also associated with Collectif science-technologie-action, which promotes technology in society.

 Popular science writing

-Point is on the editorial board of, and writes a skeptical column for, the journal Science et pseudo-sciences, published by the French Association for Scientific Information.
+Point is on the editorial board of the journal Science et pseudo-sciences, published by the French Association for Scientific Information, and writes a skeptical column for it.

-He is also an author for the online journal The European scientist, and for the English-speaking skeptical journal Skeptical Inquirer.
+He is also an author for the online journal The European scientist, and for the English skeptical journal Skeptical Inquirer.